Vehicle registration plate: History

 France was the first country to introduce the registration plate with the enactment of the Paris Police Ordinance on 14 August 1893, followed by Germany in 1896.
 The Netherlands was the first country to introduce a national registration plate, called a "driving permit", in 1898.
 Initially these plates were just sequentially numbered, starting at 1, but this was changed in 1906.

 In the United States, where each state issues plates, New York State has required plates since 1903 (black numerals on a white background) after first requiring in 1901 only that the owner's initials be clearly visible on the back of the vehicle.
 At first, plates were not government-issued in most jurisdictions and motorists were obliged to make their own.
 In 1903, Massachusetts was the first state to issue plates.
 In 1928, Idaho was the first state to put a logo on the plate (the "Idaho Potato").

 In Spain, the first law to define rules on non-animal vehicle traction was Real orden de 1897 de circulación de vehículos cuyo motor no sea la fuerza animal and the registration of vehicles was defined as a provincial task in the Reglamento de 1900 para el servicio de coches automóviles por las carreteras.

 The first Spanish registration plate, PM–1, was issued for a Clément-Talbot on 31 October 1900 in Palma de Mallorca.
-From 1901 to 1905 256 vehicles were registered.
+256 vehicles were registered between 1901 and 1905.